 In 2018, she rejoined The Walt Disney Company as a morning DJ on Radio Disney.
 She interviewed celebrities from Danny Elfman to Kobe Bryant.
 In 2019, "Oh My Disney on Radio Disney" was born and Jenny Rae shared fun Disney facts, anniversaries, and birthdays.
 Digital content was also created with DIYs, food tutorials, and National Days.
 Other content included fun games and trivia with the cast of High School Musical: The Musical: The Series and practically the entire live action red carpet including Angelina Jolie and Dwayne Johnson at D23 Expo.
 Jenny Rae left Radio Disney in 2020.

 At 5 years old, Jenny Rae wanted to be a fashion designer.
 While she mainly sews for herself, Gibson Ghoul was created to sell shirts and has been reimagined multiple times.
 It just keeps coming back from the dead.
 Gibson Ghoul was a part of Stan Lee's Comic-Con and other events where you could purchase thrift pieces that were personally picked out and screen printed by Jenny Rae.
-Gibson Ghoul is in talks to be brought back with even more offerings.
+Gibson Ghoul has made another comeback in 2021 and will have more available soon.

 Creating characters is one of Jenny Rae's favorite flukes.
 Phyllis Herman was created as a joke for one Dapper Day at Disneyland and she never went away.
 With big 60's hair, large circle glasses, jumpsuits, and gaudy jewelry, she prances around making faces for pictures and giving big hugs.
 Phyllis Flair are limited buttons with Phyllis artwork by different artists and are passed out at events.
 While Jenny Rae has a huge fear of singing, she made a music video cover singing as Phyllis to "I Wanna Be Like You" from The Jungle Book.
 Barb Eckelberry is another character that screams 70's/80's crafty lady with a monotone Southern accent and dead eyes.
 Last but not least is Rodney Paul, a skeezy guy that you wouldn't trust around your wife.
 He appeared in Traci Hines' "Shellphone Bling" music video as a dancing sailor.